kristinemlarson/gnssrefl/docs/pages/file_structure.md

 My current default is rapid GNSS - but that does not always have Beidou in it.

 - we also have ultra-orbit options, which are appropriate for real-time users.
 I cannot keep track of what ultra products are working.
 You can try ultra, wum, and wum2.
 The first is from GFZ and the latter two are from Wuhan.
+The second file comes from Wuhan directly while the first (I believe) comes from the one stored at CDDIS.

 ## EXECUTABLES

 There are two key executables: CRX2RNX and gfzrnx.
 For notebook and docker users, these are installed for you.  pypi/github users must install them.
 The utility <code>installexe</code>
 should take care of this.
 They are stored in the directory defined by the EXE environment variable.
+We used to support the use of teqc but as Earthscope no longer provides technical support for it, we have mostly eliminated it.

 ## Where Files are Stored

 File structure for station abcd in the year YYYY (last two characters YY), doy DDD: